Why I Drink Nothing But Artesian Bottled Water

 Artesian water costs

 Artesian water is not really more expensive than any other bottled water you can buy in your favorite grocery store.
-I admit that there is of course really shitty water that costs like 1 cent for a whole gallon, however you could also drink the water out of your toilet, because it basically has the same quality (seriously!).
+I admit though that there is really shitty water that costs like 1 cent for a whole gallon, however you could also drink the water out of your toilet, because it basically has the same quality (seriously!).

 I also wanted to mention that next post I’m going to focus on home water treatment.

-After all these huge scandals about water fluoridation, giardia in our drinking water, or the lead crisis in Flint, Michigan, I did a lot of reading and want to share what I know with my beloved readers (yes, that is you!), so you can also benefit from my knowledge.
+After all these big scandals about water fluoridation, giardia in our drinking water, or the lead crisis in Flint, Michigan, I did a lot of reading and want to share what I know with my beloved readers (yes, that is you!), so you can also benefit from my knowledge.

 Okay, that’s it for today I guess.
 Stay tuned for more content to come!